Explore cutting edge and innovative literacy theory and practice

 Learn from core faculty mentors with rich practitioner experience

 Earn certification as a Literacy Specialist and change your initial certification to professional.

 Teaching Literacy: Focus on Classroom Teaching is especially designed for teachers who hold, or are in the process of earning, initial New York State certification in Childhood Education or Early Childhood Education.
 This program is right for you if you want to deepen your literacy teaching skills by creating effective literacy instruction for diverse classroom and clinical settings.
-You will be prepared to work with children from a range of socio-economic backgrounds and with diverse linguisitic and developmental needs.
 You will also develop teaching approaches that enable you to apply your knowledge to assess, design, and implement lessons that meet the strengths and needs of different literacy learners.

 Certification in Education

 After you graduate, you will be eligible for professional New York State certification as a litercy specialist (birth through grade 6).
 This master's degree will also lead to professional certification in your area of initial certification after you have taught for three years.

 The integration of coursework and field experiences is central to a Bank Street education.
 You will learn to observe, engage and educate children based on a solid grounding in classroom and clinical teaching practices.